Burnham Park Yacht Club Bylaws

 The treasurer shall prepare and forward tax returns and payments as required by Federal and state law.
 Upon request of the board, the treasurer shall open such books for their inspection and exhibit proper vouchers for all disbursements.
 A written report on the current financial condition of the club on an approved form will be submitted at each members’ and board meeting and filed with the secretary.
 The treasurer may establish credit limits for individual members.

-As soon as it is convenient after the end of the BPYC’s fiscal year, the treasurer’s books shall be audited and a full financial report, including a balance sheet, and an income and expense statement shall be mailed to all members of the Board of Directors.
+As soon as it is convenient after the end of the BPYC’s fiscal year, the treasurer’s books shall be audited and a full financial report, including a balance sheet, and an income and expense statement shall be transmitted to all members of the Board of Directors.
 A copy of the financial report will be available to any member who requests it.

 The commodore may appoint an assistant treasurer with the concurrence of the treasurer and the approval of the Board of Directors.